-Alberta Transportation considers the respect for and adherence to these guiding principles to be vital in maintaining the integrity of Driver Training programs.
-Every Driving Training School Owner, Manager, Senior Driving Instructor and Driving Instructor is required to commit to upholding these guiding principles, and compliance is a term and condition for holding a Driver Training School, Senior Driving Instructor or Driving Instructor or Driving Instructor's licence.
-The Code of Conduct must be signed by the Driver Training School owner, manager, Senior Driving Instructor and Driving Instructors on a yearly basis.
+- 1. Alberta Transportation considers the respect for and adherence to these guiding principles to be vital in maintaining the integrity of Driver Training programs.
+Every Driver Training School Owner, Manager, Senior Driving Instructor and Driving Instructor is required to commit to upholding these guiding principles, and compliance is a term and condition for holding a Driver Training School, Senior Driving Instructor or Driving Instructor's licence.
+The respective Code of Conduct and Ethics forms (appendix 9) must be signed by the Driver Training School owner, manager, Senior Driving Instructor and Driving Instructors on a yearly basis. - The Registrar may cancel or suspend a Driver Training School licence if the Driver Training School Owner or Manager does not sign the Driver Training School Licence Holder Code of Conduct and Ethics form or is not in compliance with the guiding principles of the Code of Conduct and Ethics. - 3.
+The Registrar may cancel or suspend a Senior Driving Instructor or Driving Instructor licence if the Senior Driving Instructor or Driving Instructor does not sign the Code of Conduct and Ethics or is not in compliance with the guiding principles of the respective Code of Conduct and Ethics.
+Senior Driving Instructors must sign the Code of Conduct and Ethics for Senior Driving Instructors in addition to the Driving Instructor or Code of Conduct and Ethics.
+Driving Instructors must sign the Driving Instructor Code of Conduct and Ethics.